Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Simulation Experiments

-In the first setting, we consider a relatively simple multivariate Gaussian generating distribution for $W$, which does not vary across $V$.
-In this ``homogeneous Gaussian'' setting, we see little difference in performance among the 4 methods in the least sparse stratum ($V=1$).
-This is desirable as we would want the HBB to perform similar to other methods in such populous stratum.
-In the sparse stratum ($V=4$), the HBB has slightly lower bias with lower MSE (equal up to three decimal places).
-Notably, the HBB borrows information across strata to yield, on average, narrower intervals than the BB interval (.46 v .478) while maintaining nominal coverage of around 95\%.
-Note that the BB produces a wider interval than the empirical distribution as well (.478 v .459) this is because the BB accounts for uncertainty in the confounder distribution estimate.

-The second setting considers a more difficult scenario where $W$ is marginally generated from a location mixture of Gaussians.
-Each $W$ is generated from a 10-dimensional multivariate normal but with different mean for each stratum.
-Thus, borrowing information from different strata is expected to come at the expense of more increased bias.
-Indeed, in stratum 4 we see that absolute bias is about six times higher for HBB relative to BB (.018 v. .003), however variation is also reduced (.01 v. .014) leading to about a 20\% reduction of MSE (.011 v .014).
-The HBB interval is narrower relative to BB (.440 v .484) while maintaining close to nominal coverage.
-In stratum 1 we see equivalent MSE across methods.
+The first setting considers a scenario where $W$ is marginally generated from a 10-dimensional location mixture of independent Gaussians.
+Thus, borrowing information from different strata is expected to come at the expense of more bias.
+Indeed, in stratum 4 (the most sparse stratum) we see that absolute bias is about six times higher for HBB relative to BB (.018 v .003), however variation is also lower (.01 v .014) - thus BB has an MSE 1.29 times higher overall.
+It is also worth noting that the HBB interval is narrower relative to BB (.440 v .484) while maintaining close to nominal coverage.
+In stratum 1, HBB and BB perform roughly similarly.
+Since this is the most populous stratum, the HBB shrinks less aggressively and produces similar estimates to the BB.

-In the third setting, we consider the case where $W$ is comprised of independent Bernoulli realizations - with separate probability vectors for each stratum.
-Each vector can have $2^{10}$ possible values, but there are far fewer than $2^{10}$ observations in any of the stratum.
-This complicates estimation of $Pv(W)$.
-In the sparse stratum $V=4$, we see the HBB has nearly three times higher absolute bias (.032 v .01) but has reduced variability (.020 v .022).
-The MSE is reduced by about 8\% (.021 v .023) with the HBB.
-Notably, the HBB interval is, on average, narrower while maintaining close to nominal coverage.
-While, in any stratum, we observe far fewer than the $2^{10}$ possible values of $W$, the HBB is able to borrow values seen in other strata.